Sean Murphy (baseball): Atlanta Braves

 On December 12, 2022, the Athletics traded Murphy to the Atlanta Braves in a three-team trade, in which the Athletics acquired pitchers Kyle Muller and Freddy Tarnok, along with catcher Manny Piña and minor league pitcher Royber Salinas from the Braves and utility player Esteury Ruiz from the Milwaukee Brewers.
 The Brewers also acquired William Contreras and Justin Yeager from the Braves.
 Murphy and the Braves signed a six-year contract extension worth $73 million and a club option for the 2029 season.
 Murphy was named as an all-star for the first time as a starting catcher for the National League in the 2023 Major League Baseball All-Star Game.
 Murphy finished the 2023 season batting .251/.365/.478 with 21 home runs and 68 RBI, both of which were career-highs.

 On March 30, 2024, during the first game of the 2024 season, Murphy suffered a left oblique strain after swinging at a pitch and was subsequently placed on the 10-day injured list.
 He made his return on May 27 versus the Washington Nationals where he went 1–of–4 with a RBI.
 In 2024, Murphy played 72 games as the Braves' catcher; he hit .193 with 10 home runs and 25 RBI.

 Murphy was placed on the 30-day injured list to begin the 2025 season after suffering a fractured left rib in spring training.
 Chadwick Tromp began the year as the primary catcher for the Braves.
 After a rehab stint with Triple–A Gwinnett, Murphy was activated from the injured list on April 8 for a game against the Philadelphia Phillies where he went 2–for–4 with a home run and four RBI.
 In 94 appearances for Atlanta over the course of the year, he batted .199/.300/.409 with 16 home runs and 45 RBI.
 On September 8, it was announced that Murphy would require season-ending surgery to repair a torn labrum in his right hip.

+On May 12, 2026, Murphy was ruled out for eight weeks due to a fractured left middle finger.
+He was activated from the injured list on August 3.